hamza0303/GoCity-Cypress-testcases/README.md

 npx cypress open

 ## run cypress in headless mode
-npx cypress open
+npx cypress run

 ## important-Note
-if you have the latest version of cypress please follow the below steps
+if you have the latest version of cypress please follow these steps first before running the project
 * npm uninstall cypress
 * npm install cypress@9.5.0